GSA/10x/_pages/the-10x-process.md

 <div class="usa-card border-color-orange-40v">
   <h3 class="margin-top-0">Identify a problem</h3>
   <p>Point to the pain.
 We start by gathering ideas from federal civil servants.
-These idea proposals are intentionally short — only about 2–3 sentences — to stay focused on a specific, concrete problem.
-If your idea is selected, your level of involvement in the work is up to you.</p>
+These proposals are intentionally short — only about 2–3 sentences — to stay focused on a specific, concrete problem.
+If your idea is selected, 10x will notify you and will hire a small team for Phase 1 to further evaluate the idea.</p>
 </div>

 <div class="usa-card border-color-indigo-warm-30">
   <h3 class="margin-top-0">Phase 1: Investigation — $20,000</h3>
   <p>Think it through.
 Accepted ideas spend 2-3 weeks exploring the idea to define what it would take to be successful — uncovering risks, roadblocks, and opportunities.
-At this point, people who submit ideas are expected to act as subject matter experts and, if possible, work alongside a research team inside of the Technology Transformation Service (TTS). </p>
+At this point, people who submit ideas are expected to act as subject matter experts for a research team inside of the Technology Transformation Service (TTS). </p>
 </div>

 <div class="usa-card border-color-indigo-warm-40v">
   <h3 class="margin-top-0">Phase 2: Discovery — $175,000</h3>
   <p>Go deep.
 Gain a detailed understanding about the industry, problem, market fit, finances, timeline, regulatory environment, and how to scale.
-Analyze what could go right and wrong, and create an initial strategy to address these issues.</p>
+Analyze what could go right and wrong, and create an initial strategy to address these issues.
+For this and later phases, you are welcome to work alongside the team that is developing this idea. </p>
 </div>

 <div class="usa-card border-color-indigo-warm-60">